 Do yourself and your chicks a favor and get that coop ready to go before you hit the "order" button on your new flock.

 When I first brought my chicks outside around week three, it was like the whole world opened up.
 They started scratching and pecking, making cheeps and chirps I hadn't heard before - they were in total chick heaven.
 This hearkens back to point #2, ordering your chicks later in the year so it's warm enough to get them outside earlier.
 Honestly, you could bring your chicks outside by week two if you wanted.
 They just need a proper chick playground.
 We constructed ours with some 1/4" chicken fencing that was about 4' tall.
 Inside the playground we put their water, food, a few logs to jump up on, and a cardboard box for them to take cover.

 I kept careful watch of them while they explored, but if you want to leave them to their own devices be sure to clip a screen to the top of the playground so overhead predators can't snatch them away for a snack.

-6. Have two brooders ready for the chicks regardless if you have three chicks or seven chicks.
+6. Have two brooders ready for the chicks regardless if you have three chicks or 50 chicks.

 7. They are endless entertainment.

 The last thing that no one can prepare you for is how hilarious and adorable chicks are.
 Their narcoleptic sleeping fits where they pass out face down.
-They way the freak out over an earth worm (seriously, try it).
-The way they coo at you when you sing to them.
+They way the freak out over an earthworm (seriously, try it).
+The way they coo at you when you pick them up.
 The way they snuggle up to each other when they are falling asleep at night.